andf-crl/workflow/README.md

 ## cleanspace
 Clean up any staging builds from all local git repos in `$WORKSPACE`.

+# Other Automation
+Contains ad-hoc or otherwise tangential support scripts not related to git, but for use in a docs-as-code workflow

+## prom
+Manage a locally-installed Prometheus instance with ease

 # Example workflow usage, using these tools: